Sloatsburg station

-Sloatsburg station is a commuter rail stop on the Metro-North Railroad's Port Jervis Line, located in the village of Sloatsburg, New York at the intersection of Municipal Plaza and Mills Street.
+Sloatsburg station is a commuter rail stop owned by Metro-North Railroad serving trains on the Port Jervis Line, located in the village of Sloatsburg, New York at the intersection of Municipal Plaza and Mills Street.

 Construction of the Sloatsburg station dates back to the 1830s, when the station was built along the Erie Railroad.
 The station served the line heading to Port Jervis northward, along with a stagecoach to Greenwood Lake three times a day.
 The station was populated by fishermen on their way to the lake, but has been the site of several accidents.
 These calamities include a derailed milk train in 1843 and a fatal accident between the train line and several mules and their owner in 1855.
 The station became part of Metro-North in 1983, when the service was created.
 The station was listed under a revitalization plan in 2005 to help serve its commuters.

 History

 The Erie Railroad was constructed through Sloatsburg from 1836 to 1841, helping with the prosperity of the village, along with its population.
 The station was also near the Sterlington one, but it never served of great importance.
 The Sloatsburg station building was built in 1868 as a two-story brick facade with a tin roof.
 The style of the building, according to the railroad's 1920 engineering report, is a Type 6A style, with dimensions of 17' x 29.5' x 19'.
 The station was equipped to host as a base for XG Radio from the Suffern Tower (SF) in Suffern.
 The Sloatsburg station served well for the nearby Greenwood Lake, with a stagecoach leaving the station three times day.
 The stagecoach was mainly inhabited by fishermen on their way to Greenwood Lake.

 The station has been the site of several major accidents involving locomotives.
 In 1843, the Sloatsburg station was the site of a large accident by train full of milk bottles.
 On December 31, 1855, the railroad's Cincinnati Express was thrown off the tracks near the Sloatsburg station, when it tried to avoid a countrymen and his four mules, who were crossing the tracks.
 Three of the mules were killed and mutilated by the train, while the fourth died soon after.
 There was no damage to the cars or injuries to the passengers.
 In the early days of August 1856, a girl by the name of McGraff was injured by an oncoming train near the station after carelessly walking onto the tracks.
 The parents, who were in a poor state financially, was given $45 (1856 USD) in return for their troubles from the Board of Directors in nearby Goshen.
 On February 21, 1858, a train heading southbound experienced an accident when a brakeman, John Freeland, fell off the train and was run over.
 Freeland's legs were severed in the incident, and one arm was broken.
 They hurried Freeland southbound on a nearby train, but died by the time the train reached Paterson, New Jersey towards the hospital.